satishgoda/watchtower/docs/integration.md

 - Create a Python virtual environment
 - `pip install watchtower_pipeline`
 - Define a client that can connect/authenticate to the production tracker
-- Define a `ContextWriter` which will require
-  `Users`, `Asset Types`, `Task Types`, `Task Statuses` and `Projects`
+- Define a `ProjectListWriter` which will require `Users`, `Asset Types`, `Task Types`, `Task Statuses` and `Projects`
 - Define a `ProjectWriter`, which will require `Tasks`, `Assets`, `Sequences`, `Shots`, `Casting` and `Edit`